microsoft/sarif-sdk/README.md

 If you want to build the SDK from source, rather than consuming the NuGet package, proceed as follows:

-1. Install .NET Core SDK 2.1 from https://www.microsoft.com/net/download/core
+1. Install .NET Core SDK 2.1 and 3.1 from https://dotnet.microsoft.com/download

 2. Ensure that Visual Studio 2019 is installed on your machine.